AJ747/user_io/README.md

 }
 ```

-If you are using more or less buttons and LEDs than shown here, then you must add `case BTNx:` or `case LEDx:` to each respective function.
+If you are using more or less buttons, switches and LEDs than shown here, then you must add `case BTNx:`, `case SWx:` or `case LEDx:` to each respective function.

 <br>